 - 2 handfuls kale leaves woody stalks removed

-- 3 tbsp chopped fresh mixed herbs ie: thyme, rosemary
+- 3 tablespoon chopped fresh mixed herbs ie: thyme, rosemary

 - Salt and pepper

 - Sift both flours, bicarbonate of soda and sea salt into a large mixing bowl, and add any remaining wholemeal from the sieve back into the bowl.
 Stir in the seeds and combine.
 Add the buttermilk and maple syrup and mix until it forms a dough.